GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 Repeat this procedure twice: once for the `my-ltk-driver` project and once for the`my-ltk-target` project.

-Two projects are recommended so that you can see cost information separately for the driver and target.
+Two projects are recommended so you can see cost information separately for the driver and target.

 ## Create the device registry